-demand means the deemed usage of the trunk infrastructure networks by the development on the premises and correlates to the charge rates for the use/s stated in section 8.3 (Council adopted charge rate) for the purpose of calculating the levied charge stated in section 8.2 (Calculation of Council levied charge).
+demand means the deemed usage of the trunk infrastructure networks by the development on the premises and correlates to the charge rates for the use/s stated in section 8.3 (Council adopted charge rate) as the designated demand unit for the purpose of calculating the levied charge stated in section 8.2 (Calculation of Council levied charge).
+Refer also to the administrative term "demand unit" in Schedule 4 of the Planning Regulation 2017.